chzerv/linux-workstation-playbook/README.md

 configure_dotfiles: true
 ```

 > - Perform `capabilities` related tasks.
-This can be also control with Ansible tags.
+This can also be controlled via Ansible tags.
 > - Perform `sysctl` related tasks.
-This can be also control with Ansible tags.
+This can also be controlled via Ansible tags.
 > - Perform `performance` related tasks.
-This can be also control with Ansible tags.
+This can also be controlled via Ansible tags.
 > - Perform `gnome` related tasks.
-This can be also control with Ansible tags.
+This can also be controlled via Ansible tags.
 > - Perform `systemd` related tasks.
-This can be also control with Ansible tags.
+This can also be controlled via Ansible tags.
 > - Perform `dotfiles` related tasks.
-This can be also control with Ansible tags.
+This can also be controlled via Ansible tags.

 ```yaml
 arch_enable_multilib: true